-All admitted freshmen with an old SAT score less than 500 in critical reading, new SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
+All admitted freshmen with a SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
 A reading placement test score below 252 (i.e 251 and below) in NEXT generation will require a student to enroll in and complete REED 102 .
 Unless exempt, all transfer students with fewer than 30 credits are required to take the reading placement test.

 Placement Testing for Entering Students

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from taking ALEKS.

 If transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.